PreciselyData/multipass-service-examples/README.md

 ### 3. preferences_enhanced_flow.json

-This flow is same as the enhanced_flow but it demonstrates how preferences can be filled in the JSON definition of Geocode operator.
+This flow is same as the enhanced_flow, but it demonstrates how preferences can be filled in the JSON definition of Geocode operator.